RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

 - The _signinManager needs to be injected in your controller (SignInManager<ApplicationUser>)

-This action will be called by ajax on your client side, you will have two part, your blazor page will look like this
+This action will be called by ajax on your client side.
+Your blazor page will look like this

 ```cs
 @page "/login"